mcaibad2/rmi-callback/README.md

 # rmi-callback

 A program to investigate how Java RMI works.
-RMI server is able to send data to registeres RMI clients via a callback.
+RMI server is able to send data to registered RMI clients via a callback.